AdobeDocs/workfront.en/help/quicksilver/agile/boards-overview.md

 * Quickly set up a task board
 * Configure columns to show a status or category
-* Customize workflows with open-ended cards (either ad hoc cards or cards connected to Workfront tasks and issues)
+* Customize workflows with open-ended cards (either ad hoc cards or cards connected to [!DNL Workfront] tasks and issues)
 * Organize and manage work for a team in one place
 * Use agile planning tools

 >[!IMPORTANT]
 >
 >Boards does not appear in the Main Menu by default.
-Your Workfront administrator must add Boards to your layout template to make it available in the Main Menu.
+Your [!DNL Workfront] administrator must add Boards to your layout template to make it available in the Main Menu.
 For information, see [Customize the Main Menu using a layout template](../administration-and-setup/customize-workfront/use-layout-templates/customize-main-menu.md).

 For information about how to use the basic boards features, see [Get started with boards in Adobe Workfront](../agile/get-started-with-boards/get-started-with-boards.md).
 For information about agile planning tools in boards, see [Agile planning tools overview](/help/quicksilver/agile/use-boards-agile-planning-tools/agile-planning-tools-overview.md).

-For information about additional agile tools in Workfront, see [Agile overview](../agile/agile-overview.md).
+For information about additional agile tools in [!DNL Workfront], see [Agile overview](../agile/agile-overview.md).